Table of Contents

 Be sure to tell us about your health conditions as well.
 Perhaps term life insurance isn’t the right for you.
 In that case, we can present you with alternative options.

 Typically, the policy will come to an end.
-Depending on the insurer though, you may be offered an extension before the term ends, at an increased premium.
-Or you could be offered an alternative product instead depending on your age.
+Depending on the insurer though, you may be offered an extension before the term ends at an increased premium.
+Or you could be offered an alternative product depending on your age.

 It’s for this reason we recommend getting policies with a conversion clause.
-These policies allow you to convert your term policy to a permanent policy when the term ends.
+These policies let you convert your term policy to a permanent policy when the term ends.

 No matter the insurance product, the “payout” process to the beneficiaries is the same.
-Generally speaking, beneficiaries must file a claim with the insurance company and present a death certificate in order to receive a payout on the policy.
-Death benefits are paid either as a one-time lump sum or as an annuity.
+Generally, beneficiaries must file a claim with the insurance company and present a death certificate to receive a payout on the policy.
+Death benefits are typically paid as a one-time lump sum.

 How much of your income should you spend on life insurance?

-The rule of thumb for term life insurance is to spend 2%–3% of your gross income on coverage.
+The rule of thumb for term life insurance is to spend 1% of your gross income on coverage plus 1% for each dependent.
 However, everyone’s scenario is different.
 Keep in mind that the policy will come to an end if you miss payments.
 It is most important to be able to make the payments comfortably.

 We disagree with the analogy of “renting versus owning” when it comes to life insurance.
 With a house, for example, the cost of renting vs buying is often similar.
 In that sense, buying can make more sense than renting.